We may earn income from links in this post. Please read this Disclosure for details.

 If you are lucky, you might see her shredding it up there when she is not out touring the world taking titles.
 This beach is her home base where she first learned, and she loves to practice in this familiar spot when she’s on island.

 Insider Tip: Aruba holds the largest international windsurfing and kite boarding event in the Caribbean each July.
 It’s called Hi-Winds Aruba and it’s not just a competition but a week-long party with music and special events.
-This is not to be missed if you’re on island.
+This is one of the top free things to do in Aruba and not to be missed if you’re on island.

 Travel Guide to Aruba Adventure, Hotels, Restaurants